lilithCode/space-portfolio/README.md

 # Space Themed Portfolio

-Welcome to my space-themed portfolio!
+**Welcome to my space-themed portfolio!
 This project showcases my skills, projects, and contact information in a visually stunning interactive **3D environment** using **React, Three.js, and Vite**.
----
+**---

 ## Demo
-🔗 Check out the live demo: [Replace with actual link]
+🔗 Check out the live demo: https://spacetheme-portfolio.vercel.app/

 ---